Catch and Release Practices

-The success of catch and release method is only possible with the survival of the fish when released back.
+The success of catch and release method is only possible with the survival of the released fish when its released back.

-Only adopting a few simple habits, the amateur fishers may increase the chance of living of the released fish.
+Only adopting a few simple habits, the amateur fishers may increase the chance of survival of the released fish.

 In order to create a good sport fishing future in our country, to prevent excessive fishing and to ensure the sustainability of the fish populations for the next generations, it is necessary for the amateur fishers to adopt the tradition of catch and release.

-The following notes will be useful for acquiring information regarding the instruments, techniques and methods of catch and release.
+The following notes will be useful for getting information regarding the instruments, techniques and methods of catch and release.

-After catch and release, some of the fish die.
-Such deaths are usually due to the physiological stress progressing during the struggle at the moment of catching or to the wounds that are caused by the hook.
+After the catch and release method, some percentage of the fish die.
+These deaths are usually cause of the physiological stress emerging during the fight while catching or the wounds that are caused by the hook.
 Some fish die despite that they have received no wounds and look in good condition.
-The reason of this is the lactic acid that occurs in the muscles and blood of the fish due to the physiological stress that emerges during struggle.
-Therefore, fishing gears with appropriate thickness and tensile strength should be used and care should be taken to pull without tiring the fish with too much struggle.
+The reason of this is the lactic acid that develops in the muscles and blood of the fish due to the physiological stress that emerges during the fight.
+Therefore, fishing gears with appropriate thickness and tensile strength should be used and one should pay attention to pull without tiring the fish with too much fight.

-Care should be taken for not taking the pulled fish out of the water.
+One should pay attention for not to take the pulled fish out of the water.
 Taking the pulled fish out of the water is no different than covering the head of a marathon runner with a nylon bag.

-The hook wounds may seem simple for the fishers; but the damage on the gills and internal organs are fatal.
-If the fish is caught from the skin, in other words, if the hook is in the gullet or stomach of the fish, the researches show that the most effective method is to cut the hook or the leader.
+The hook wounds may seem simple for the fishers; but the damage on the gills and internal organs are lethal.
+If the fish is caught deeply in the skin, in other words, if the hook is in the gullet or stomach of the fish, the researches show that the most effective method is to cut the hook or the leader.

 The studies performed have shown that the death rates are higher in fishing with live baits.
 Therefore, use of artificial lures should be promoted.
 If live bait is to be used, the fishing line should not be left loose and the fish should immediately be jigged when it bites.